Universität Bonn

 You must have earned at least 18 ECTS credit points (equivalent to 0.6 semesters) in modules on, for example, logic, discrete structures, linear algebra, analysis, numerics, stochastics or geometry.

 For admission to the Master's program in Cyber Security, you must have earned at least 24 ECTS credit points (0.8 semesters) in modules in foundations of IT security and human-computer interaction.
 This requirement refers to modules that teach theoretical foundations.
 Exercises or labs that accompany lectures count towards this requirement, but practica, internships, theses, and graduation projects do not count.
-This requirement only applies to admission to the Master's program in Cyber Security; it does not apply to admission to the Master's program in Computer Science.
+This requirement only applies to admission to the Master's program in Cyber Security; it does not apply to admission to the Master's programs in Artificial Intelligence and Computer Science.

-You must have a command of English at level B2 or higher of the Common European Framework of Reference for Languages (CEFR).
+You must have a command of English at level C1 or higher of the Common European Framework of Reference for Languages (CEFR).
 Further down on this page we explain how you should prove this.
+You do not need to know German.

 If you need a visa to enter Germany and study here, you should find out about the waiting times for visa appointments before you apply to our master's program.
-This is particularly important if you are interested in the Cyber Security degree program.
+Once you are notified by us that you are admitted, there are only few months left until the start of the semester.
+You should probably try to get a visa appointment as early as possible.

 How to Apply